 Impacts and Mitigation

-Reasonably foreseeable methods of compliance for Biological Objectives do not involve the creation of infrastructure or housing that would require the provision of new or physically altered public facilities.
+Reasonably foreseeable methods of compliance for the Stream Biological Objective do not involve the creation of infrastructure or housing that would require the provision of new or physically altered public facilities.
 However, response times for fire and/or police protection may be temporarily impacted during minor construction activities, depending on where and when they occur.

 There is potential for temporary delays in response times of fire and police vehicles due to road closure/traffic congestion during construction activities.
 However, construction activities for reasonable methods of compliance could feasibly be timed to coincide with regularly scheduled construction activities related to maintenance or repairs of existing facilities (e.g. water line replacement).
 To mitigate potential delays the responsible agencies could notify local emergency and police service providers of construction activities and road closures, if any, and coordinate with the local fire and police providers to establish alternative routes and traffic control during the construction activities.
 Most jurisdictions have in place established procedures to ensure safe passage of emergency and police vehicles during periods of road maintenance, construction, or other attention to physical infrastructure, and there is no evidence to suggest that installation of these structural devices would create any more significant impediments than other such typical activities.
 Any construction activity would be subject to applicable building and safety codes and permits.
 Therefore, the potential delays in response times for fire and police vehicles after mitigation are less then significant.